Pat-Lafon/Cobb_Artifact/README.md

 ### Docker

-We provide a docker image with the sufficient dependencies installed which can be constructed from the included dockerfile with a docker installation.
+We provide a Docker image with the sufficient dependencies installed which can be constructed from the included Dockerfile(see `dockerfile` and `base_z3_dockerfile`) with a Docker installation.

 (Change the platform flag to one appropriate for your setup).